jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 2 - Ansible/Lab 2 - Ansible.md

       transport: cli
 ```
 ---
-# Add a Task to gather all facts
+# Add a Task to gather all router facts
 ```
   tasks:
     - name: collect all facts from the device